mmanchee/Library/README.md

 Views
 (Libraian)
 know what is late
-add books
+add books - add books [x]
-update books
+update books - edit books [x]
+admin see who is a user [x]
 (Patron)
 see history of checkouts
 upcoming due dates
-browse books to checkout
+browse books to checkout - catalog of books that you can view but cannot edit

 Librarian:
 -Create, read, update, delete, and list books in the catalog, so that we can keep track of our inventory.